 The 2024/2025 Multi-Year Business Plan will include initiatives and projects aligned with the 2022-2025 Strategic Plan.
 The business plan will guide investments, projects, and service levels the City will implement and achieve over the course of the next two years.

 The City’s business planning process ensures resources are provided to priority programs and services.
 Funding will be tied to clear and achievable key actions identified in the 2022-2025 Strategic Plan.
 The multi-year business plan provides a framework which allows the City to quickly adapt, respond and adjust if needed to changing municipal, provincial, and federal environments.

 The City's business plan supports service outcomes, performance measures, strategic outcomes, and actions planned within the City's 14 Business Lines:

 |Corporate Asset Management||Saskatoon Police Service|

 |Recreation and Culture||Utilities|

 The planning and approach to create the City’s 2024/2025 Multi-Year Budget will focus on:

-- Improving transparency and decision-making by providing City Council and citizens with more information about where City funds are used, linking service costs to service levels and outcomes, and better connecting long-term goals to short-term spending decisions.
+- Improving transparency and decision-making by providing City Council and citizens with more information early in the budget planning process about the funding the City requires, where City funds are used, linking service costs to service levels and outcomes, and better connecting long-term goals to short-term spending decisions.

 - Increasing the City’s accountability in delivering services to citizens effectively and efficiently, while maintaining its focus on a sustainable future.